 For an overview of the architecture, see doc/architecture.md.

-Every commit is checked by our CI system as soon as you create a pull request but you should run the os-autoinst tests locally.
-Checkout the build instructions for further details.
+- Every commit is checked by our CI system as soon as you create a pull request but you should run the os-autoinst tests locally.
+Check out the build instructions for further details.

-For git commit messages use the rules stated on How to Write a Git Commit Message as a reference
+- For git commit messages use the rules stated on How to Write a Git Commit Message as a reference

-Every pull request is reviewed in a peer review to give feedback on possible implications and how we can help each other to improve
+- Every pull request is reviewed in a peer review to give feedback on possible implications and how we can help each other to improve

 If this is too much hassle for you feel free to provide incomplete pull requests for consideration or create an issue with a code change proposal.

-On openSUSE one can install the package os-autoinst-devel
+On openSUSE one can install the package os-autoinst-devel which

-it is recommended to
+os-autoinst it is recommended to install os-autoinst-devel from

-devel:openQA as the
+devel:openQA as

-particularly true for openSUSE Leap.
-Also see
+dependencies.
+This is particularly true for openSUSE Leap.
+Also see the

-the openQA docs.
+openQA docs.

-to other distributions.)
+transferred to other distributions.)

 Simply call

-in the top folder which automatically creates a build directory and builds the complete project.
+makein the top folder which automatically creates a build directory and builds the complete project.

 Call

-to list all available targets.
+make helpto list all available targets.
+One especially useful target for

-when using an IDE or to conduct the steps manually it is suggested to use CMake
+packaging, when using an IDE or to conduct the steps manually it is

-directly and do the following: Create a build directory outside of the source
+suggested to use CMake directly and do the following: Create a build

-directory.
-The following commands need to be invoked within that directory.
+to be invoked within that directory.

-Configure build:
+Configure build: cmake $path_to_os_autoinst_checkout

 You can specify any of the standard CMake variables, e.g.